giactitti/SZ/README.md

 SI = ΣFR

-Npx1 = The number of pixels containing the dependent variable in a class; Npx2 = Total number of pixels of each class in the whole area;
-ΣNpx1 = Total number of pixels containing the event; ΣNpx2 = Total number of pixels in the study area
+Npx1 = The number of pixels containing the dependent variable in a class; Npx2 = Total number of pixels of each class in the whole area; ΣNpx1 = Total number of pixels containing the event; ΣNpx2 = Total number of pixels in the study area [(Kahan et al., 2019)](https://www.sciencedirect.com/science/article/pii/S1110982316300989)

 ### Input data

 ### Classification of zones